 As lockdown starts to ease, the question for many brand owners is the rationalization of a temporary reduction or potentially the new normal.
 This situation has been further complicated by Tesco announcing a major recession war against discounters and requesting that suppliers adapt their pricing to reflect the new Every Day Low Pricing (EDLP) environment.
 Ultimately, the shopper will decide whether the priority is price or having a wider range of products to select from.
 Against this backdrop, investing in shopper research to understand changes in behavior to redefine a supplier’s perfect store picture of success will be important.
 Brand owners that can rapidly update their perfect store visions will be able to use these new insights to positively influence the category ranging debate.

 Retailers will be unable to make significant changes to all categories at the same time and range changes will happen on a phased approach.
 During this period of transition, arming the field teams with clear guidance on the must stock lines is a priority.
 These should be based on national ranging agreements and perfect store outputs ensuring the right range is available at the point of purchase.
 Measuring progress in achieving your perfect store KPIs will identify individual stores with the optimum range.
-This will enable suppliers to build a business case for the success of their perfect store by analyzing Electronic Point of Sale (EPoS) data.
+This will enable suppliers to build a business case for the success of their perfect store by analyzing Point of Sale (POS) data.
 There is no better time to revisit your perfect store in-store executional standards and leverage these across the head office and field teams to ensure you are winning in the market.

 ¹ Source: Assosia w/c 15 June 2020 vs w/c 2 March 2020

 To learn more, download our white paper on Executing the Perfect Store Vision.